stufield/gitr/cran-comments.md

-# This is a re-release to CRAN
+# This is a re re-release to CRAN

-* version: `v0.0.1` -> `v0.0.2`
+* version: `v0.0.2` -> `v0.1.0`

-* this submission updates functionality and fixes minor bugs that have been reported by users.
+* there was a single (poorly written) unit test that was failing in `v0.0.2` which has now been fixed, and is the reason for this re-re-release

+* in addition, this submission involves a major renaming of functions that should be captured in a versioned release.
+  As such, resubmitting to CRAN so users will have access to a frozen version of `v0.1.0` while still being able to access `v0.0.2`.

-* since it is a minor submission, I do not anticipate major concerns from CRAN.
+* since there are mostly API (naming), unit test, and internal changes, I do not a anticipate major concerns from CRAN regarding package structural requirements.

-* *note*: this is a presubmission for an eventual `v0.1.0` release in the coming weeks

 ## R CMD check results

 ```
-0 errors | 0 warnings | 0 notes
+0 errors ✔ | 0 warnings ✔ | 0 notes ✔
 ```